 Day 1: My husband and I are off on another adventure and as always we start the with Bloody Marys at the airport.
 This time terminal 2 as we wait for our delayed flight on Sun Country (AARGH)!
 It seems like a long time since we have escaped together.
 My BFF will be watching our fur children and I already miss them.

 We arrive in Santa Barbara, pick up the rental car and head up to Buellton and Santa Ynez Valley to nestle in our glamp tent in the middle of wine country.
 Our tent provides every luxury we need and the view from our back porch is stunning California scenery at its best.
 I miss this state.
-As we make our way around our campground (Flying Flags Rv Resort) many families our enjoying the last weekend escape before the start of school and I find myself enjoying the children’s endless amounts of energy but its time to relax in my adirondack chair with a glass of wine and enjoy my mountain view and an occasional lizard soaking up the sun.
+As we make our way around our campground (Flying Flags Rv Resort) many families are enjoying the last weekend escape before the start of school and I find myself enjoying the children’s endless amounts of energy but its time to relax in my adirondack chair with a glass of wine and enjoy my mountain view and an occasional lizard soaking up the sun.

 Day 2: Today we head to Solvang to stroll around the town and shop, and my husband finds a hat to protect that head of his from additional sun damage.
 As we continue to walk we come across the Santa Ynez Mission from 1804, immediately one is overcome with peace and tranquility in this place of solitude and rest and this will become my favorite unexpected find of our little adventure this weekend.